CHRIST THE KING

 At the end we will be judged not by our faith but how we are able to translate that faith into concrete acts of good works in fostering the dignity of those who may not even look like Christ.
 Our love of God should find its channel through practical acts of charity done to the least, the last and the lowest.
 Then we will hear God telling us “Come, you whom my Father has blessed, take as your heritage the kingdom prepared for you…”

-Just like in the gospel, we will be judged according to our failure or good works towards God who is present amongst the un-godly.
+Just like in the gospel, we will be judged according to our failures or good works towards God who is present amongst the un-godly.